YifeiZhang1999/LabReport/README.md

 These outcomes highlight how parameter tuning can lead to unexpected yet insightful results in GNSS processing.

-Absolutely!
-Here's the **English version** of the README with **image placeholders** included so you can easily plug in plots or diagrams later:

 ---

-## 3. GNSS Masks, Dynamics and correction
+## 3. GNSS Masks, Dynamics, and Correction

 ### 🛠️ Parameters Tuned